Last updated September 20th, 2022.

 People oftentimes come to Thailand as tourists, visit Pattaya and Phuket (among other places), and decide to buy a condo in one of these two cities.

 There’s absolutely nothing wrong with buying real estate in Thailand most popular beach areas if you want to live here.
-Don’t be mistaken though: real estate in Phuket and Pattaya is not the best way to invest in Thailand at all.
+Don’t be mistaken though: condos in Pattaya and Phuket aren’t the best way to invest in Thailand at all.

 You may not lose money buying in Phuket – granted investment loss is a distinct possibility as well.
 Mostly, the reason is that resort areas are too subject to “flavor of the month” and the tourism industry’s whims.